-But there are some underlying psychological structures that are helpful to know about before you pick you first deck and there are some pure practical considerations as to how you will use them.
+Keep in mind, that there are some underlying psychological structures that are helpful to know about before you pick your first deck.
+Also, there are some pure practical considerations as to how you will use them.

 What do you plan to do with your new Tarot deck?

-If you are looking to set it by the door and pull one occasionally as you walk out to face the day; an oracle deck with interpretations printed on them can be a fun way to learn to listen to your intuition and set a positive tone for the day.
+If you are looking to set your tarot cards by the door where you can just pull one occasionally as you walk out to face the day; an oracle deck with interpretations printed on them can be a fun way to learn to listen to your intuition, and set a positive tone for the day.

-These tend toward the angel oracles or the Quan Yin blessings oracle is a nice nod to the Asian origins of the game that eventually mutated into to Tarot.
+These oracle decks tend toward the angel oracles or the Quan Yin blessings oracle is a nice nod to the Asian origins of the game that eventually mutated into to Tarot.

-If you love spooky stuff and want to dress up on like a gypsy and do amazing readings for your friends — Yes of course you do! — then lets talk about A Rider Waite deck.
+If you love spooky stuff and want to dress up like a gypsy and do amazing readings for your friends — Yes of course you do! — then let’s talk about a Rider Waite deck.

-Rider Waite is the classic deck designed in late 1800’s by the theosophical society.
-Before this time the cards were more like a deck of playing cards with little illustration, but The Rider Waite deck standardized the concepts and archetypes that so many modern decks jump off from.
+Rider Waite is the classic deck designed in the late 1800s by the theosophical society.
+Before this time the cards were more like a deck of playing cards with little illustration.
+Then the Rider Waite deck came along and standardized the concepts and archetypes that so many modern decks jump off from.

 Once you understand those basic universal archetypes as defined in the Rider Waite deck you will be able to recognize them in all the other modern interpretations and it is like speaking the mother tongue.